 Alabama Farmhouse Chock Full of Colorful Country Style

-Some marriages are made in heaven.
+Some matches are made in heaven.
 Red wine and dark chocolate.
 Cal Ripken and the Orioles.
 Gladys and her Pips.
 Then there’s Mark and Kelley Ash.
 The architect-husband and artist-wife pair utilized their blend of talent and creativity to design and build Fox Heart Farm, their Alabama homestead.
 Recently featured on Houzz, the three-bedroom, 1,700-square-foot home sits on nine pastoral acres and showcases Kelley’s eclectic taste with a cacophony of texture and color in every room.

 “Our goal was to create a new house that looked like it was old and remodeled,” says Kelley, owner of Sweet Gravy Studio.
 The original home was 1,000 square feet but the couple created an additional 700 square feet a year later to include a larger family room and a master bedroom.
 For the lighting, Kelley steered clear of modern fixtures.